The web's mother lode of free irrigation information!

 - Don't forget to turn off the Pro-48 when you are finished!

-Work-Around Instructions for difficult situations-
+Work-Around Instructions for Difficult Situations-

 - Attach the red lead of the Pro48 to the wire you wish to identify.
 Place a small piece of masking tape on this wire to identify it.